-In a school setting, learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners or have language difficulties see themselves as losers in the academic environment.
-These children are not nurtured at home.
-They are often suffering emotional, physical and even sexual abuse in their homes.
-They witness violence and abusive relationships between parents from a young age.
+In a school setting, learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners or have language difficulties who see themselves as losers in the academic environment.
+Unnurtured at home, the children, often suffer emotional, physical and even sexual abuse in their homes.
+In addition, they witness violent and abusive relationships between parents from a young age.

 Within schools, particularly in the Grade 4 year, the following behaviours become prevalent: poor academic performance, learning difficulties, truancy, and attrition antisocial behaviour due to low self-esteem.

-They can be easily approached by a gang and be recruited into the organisations.
+They can be easily approached by a gang and recruited into the organisations.
 Last (2001) explains this well – here they become “someone”, part of an organisation of kids just like themselves.
 They have a new “family” with whom they tend to spend more and more time.
 Teenagers are searching for a sense of security and comfort.
 These gang leaders recruit younger members who are unhappy and struggling.
 They lure them with the promise of fraternity and brotherhood, with money, drugs and girls.
-They are told that the worst that can happen to them if they commit a serious crime is two years in a juvenile facility, a small price to pay for belonging.
+Leaders convince kids that the worst that can happen if they commit a serious crime is two years in a juvenile facility, a small price to pay for belonging.

-For example, a child witnesses his mother being abused by her partner.
-He is also exposed to harsh parenting, with corporal punishment used as a means of discipline.
-He seeks affirmation outside the home, gets lured into petty crime by the local gang, and drops out of school.
+For example, a child who witnessed his mother’s abuse by her partner is often also exposed to harsh parenting, with corporal punishment used as a means of discipline.
+As a result, he seeks affirmation outside the home, gets lured into petty crime by the local gang, and drops out of school.

 How do gangs pressure kids into becoming gang members?

-- Threaten the safety of friends or family members.
+- Gangsters threaten the safety of friends or family members.

-- Attend parties where gang-related activities are occurring.
+- They invite kids to parties where gang-related activities are occurring.

 What are the consequences of gang involvement for a child?

-Children as young as 14 years old are being arrested for gang-related murder charges in the Western Cape Province of South Africa.
+Are you aware that children as young as 14 years old have committed gang-related murders in the Western Cape Province of South Africa?

-- Endless amounts of threats, assaults and drive-by shootings.
+- They live a life filled with endless amounts of threats, assaults and drive-by shootings.